mpaitgt/Project_1/README.md

 ----

 ## Functionality
-{:toc}

 * Currently, No Installation necessary.
-Simply navigate to (www.Medo.com) [domain not purchased yet] to begin using.
+Simply navigate to [the Medo webpage](https://mpaitgt.github.io/Project_1/) to begin using.
+ * Google Chrome is our recommended web browser, but your preferred browser will work as well.
 * User can input an artist/movie's name and add them to their respective list
 * Clicking on a list item will generate the proper return info (music/movie)
 * User can LIKE a list item, which will: